just-buildsystem/justbuild/doc/future-designs/upwards-symlinks.md

 in `git` roots, we keep a cache (in the form of a simple mapping on disk) of tree identifiers to their symlink level.
-This map will be garbage collected together with the repository roots (as described in the "Gargabe collection for Repository Roots" design).
+This map will be garbage collected together with the repository roots (as described in the "Garbage collection for Repository Roots" design).

 We also enforce the correctness of the symlink level of action
 outputs: for `"outs"`, if they are a symlink, the level is checked